Indonesian Air Force: War of Independence (1945–1949)

-29 July 1947 was date of the first air operation by the newborn air force as three surviving aircraft, comprising two Yokosuka K5Y1 Willow (Cureng) and a Mitsubishi Ki-51 Sonia (the fourth aircraft, a Nakajima Ki-43 Oscar (Hayabusa) flown by Air Cadet Bambang Saptoadji, should also have been involved in the raid as an escort, but as of when it was launched, the aircraft was not airworthy due to engine troubles) conducted air raids at dawn on the Dutch Army barracks in Semarang, Salatiga and Ambarawa, dropping incendiary bombs.
+However, tensions rose as the Dutch tried to re-claim their former colony and launched an offensive on 21 July 1947, destroying most of the Indonesian Air Force planes on the ground.
+Some planes survived and were hidden in remote bases.
+On 29 July 1947, three surviving aircraft, comprising two Yokosuka K5Y1 Cureng and a Mitsubishi Ki-51 "Guntei" (the fourth aircraft, a Nakajima Ki-43 Hayabusa flown by Air Cadet Bambang Saptoadji, should also have been involved in the raid as an escort, but as of when it was launched, the aircraft was not airworthy due to engine troubles) conducted air raids before dawn on the Dutch Army positions in Semarang, Salatiga and Ambarawa, dropping incendiary bombs.
+It was the first combat mission of the Indonesian Air Force.
 Tactically, these raids did not have any effect on the Dutch positions, but psychologically, it was a great success as it proved that the Indonesian Air Force still existed.
-The Dutch had previously claimed the destruction of Indonesian Air Force in their assault before and they never expected any attack from the sky.
-Dutch Curtiss P-40E Warhawks tried to find all the guerrillas' planes, but they were too late to find those "ghost" aircraft which landed quickly in Maguwo Air Base, near Yogyakarta (now, Adisucipto International Airport).
-Indonesian pro-independence guerrillas tried to save captured aircraft in a number of remote areas, including examples of the Mitsubishi A6M Zero-Sen "Zeke", Aichi D3A "Val", and Mitsubishi G4M "Betty".
+The Dutch had previously claimed the destruction of Indonesian Air Force in their assault before and did not expected any attack from the sky.